George A. Lozano - Publications

 Anon.
 2012.
 Declining influence of high impact journals documented.
 Science Daily.
 Nov.
 7 (link).

 Nancy, D. 2012.
 L'influence des Nature, Science et JAMA décline [English Title: Study reveals declining influence of high impact factor journals].
 Forum de la Université de Montréal.
 Vol. 47, No. 10.
 Nov.
-5 (link).
+5.

 Curry, S. 2012.
 Open Access: Money and Data talk and say the same thing?
 Reciprocal Space blog.
 Imperial College, London.
 May 30 (link).